Paleo Black Forest Cake Dessert

 When I was little I used to climb cherry trees in our garden, bucket tied to my neck and all, and I’d sit there for hours picking ripe red, white or dark cherries for my grandmother.
 “One for me, one in the bucket, one for me, one in the bucket…”, it went something like that and it took days to wash the red stains off my fingers.
 Buckets and buckets of cherries would then be transformed into jams, compotes and cakes in our kitchen factory.

-One of those cakes was the world-famous Black Forrest torte, which is made with layers of chocolate cake, whipped cream and cherries.
+One of those cakes was the world-famous Black Forest torte, which is made with layers of chocolate cake, whipped cream and cherries.
 We often made it with preserved sour cherries in winter and there was nothing better than having a slice of its rich yumminess with a cup of tea on a cold afternoon.
 This cherry and chocolate cake always makes me think of a small wooden hut in the middle of a dark, thick German forest with fire smoke coming out of the chimney.

 This quick, cherry-licious paleo dessert is inspired by the Black Forest cake.
 It’s a little healthy treat with fresh black cherries (canned would also work), very dark chocolate and whipped coconut cream.
-It ain’t the real thing and it’s definitely not as sweet but it is lush and creamy and hits the spot.
+It ain’t the real thing and it’s definitely not as sweet, but it is lush and creamy, and hits the spot.

 Paleo Black Forrest Cake Bowl